AlexandrePalo/GW-toolbox-minimap-data/README.md

 - Excel (any version)
 - Enable active content from the file

+## Credits
+- DoA teach discord for miscellaneous markers
+- Scuz Mes for macros and centralisation

 ### Remark :

 Before copy pasting anything in your \*.ini files, be sure to keep any useful information you may already have there.